DATA-BACKED GUIDE · UPDATED JULY 2026

 Why does my dog need its glands done every month?

 Frequent blockage usually points to something underneath, such as soft stools, extra weight or an allergy.
 Once you treat the underlying cause, many dogs need the job far less often, which cuts the running cost.
+If your vet has never asked about diet or weight before booking the next expression, that is worth raising.

 Do cats need anal gland expression too?